What You Do Before You Concealed Carry

 James started off telling me basic safety rules.
 He had dummy guns of all the real pistols that he brought to the range to demonstrate with.
 He said I should always keep the muzzle of the pistol pointed in a safe direction.
 The range that we were in had a rule that all weapons had to pointed at a 45 degree angle downward when not in a firing position or ready to fire at a target.
 Next he let me hold one of the dummy guns that was in the shape of a Kimber Micro .380.
 He told me that I should always keep my trigger finger, that's on my right hand, since I'm right handed, off the trigger outside the trigger guard.
 He said even though we are using a dummy gun now, let's assume that it is real.
 He asked me to show him how I was to point my pistol when I was not ready to fire at a target.
 I pointed it at a 45 degree angle to the ground in front of me.
 He said that's great!
 The only time that I was to put my finger inside the trigger guard and on the trigger was when I was about to fire at a target down range.

 James then demonstrated the proper grip of the pistol to me again.
 My left hand was to hold the grip of the pistol firmly with four fingers.
 My left thumb was at the side of the pistol.
 My right small finger, right ring finger, and right middle finger gripped over my left hand with my right trigger finger along the side of the pistol outside the trigger guard.
 My right thumb rested on top of my left thumb at the top of the pistol grip.
 I practiced a while with the dummy guns to see which one had the most comfortable grip to me.
 I finally changed my mind from the Kahr PM9 to the Kimber Micro .380.
 It had the most comfortable feel.
+It was my best concealed carry.

 James said he thought my choice was a great one for me.
 This pistol is single action which means I have to cock it before I fire the first shot, but for each shot after that I just pull the trigger.
 The action of the slide on my first shot will cock the hammer for my next shot.
 The pistol has a light trigger pull, so it is easy to shoot.
 I really like the sights, I just line up those three dots and I can hit my target.
 The thumb safety for the pistol is just right for my thumb to reach so it fits well in my hand.